research-virtualfortknox/msb-client-websocket-java/.github/CONTRIBUTING.md

 ## Review of the Pull Request

-After you have created your Pull Request, a project maintainer reviews it and decides wether it will be merged or rejected.
+After you have created your Pull Request, a project maintainer reviews it and decides whether it will be merged or rejected.

 Try to avoid large Pull Requests as it will take longer to review them.